 The hilltop neighbourhood of Montmartre, Paris, is one of the city’s most popular tourist spots.
 But not too long ago it was synonymous with drinking, dancing and debauchery.
 In the mid-19th century it was just outside Paris’ city limits so was free of the city’s taxes and controls and evolved into a bohemian, artistic enclave.
 The artists you’ll see now are more likely to be caricaturists and painters capturing tourists in the Place du Thetre than Impressionists drinking absinthe in their atelier.
-But Montmartre still trades on its arty, edgy reputation, and this self-guided walking route takes you through the area’s historic and artistic highlights.
+But the area still trades on its arty, edgy reputation, and this self-guided Montmartre walking tour takes you through its historic and artistic highlights.

 At the end of Rue Lepic, turn right down the Rue des Abbesses then left along Rue Ravignan to Place Émile Goudeau.
 This square was at the heart of Montmartre’s art scene in 1889 as the home of the Bateau-Lavoir artists’ commune.
 The building was dark and dirty, and so unstable it creaked and swayed on stormy days like the laundry boats on the Seine that gave it its name.